covidclinical/Phase2.1SurvivalRPackage/README.md

 submitAnalysis()
 ```

-2. Alternatively, if somehow submitAnalysis() didn’t allow you to upload the results to Phase2.1SurvivalRSummariesPublic, you can share the results file with @Chuan via the direct message on Slack channel.
+2. Submit via Slack channel.
+Alternatively, if somehow submitAnalysis() didn’t allow you to upload the results to Phase2.1SurvivalRSummariesPublic, you can share the results file with @Chuan via the direct message on Slack channel.